-In the architecture of GSM network, an overview of the GSM network is presented.
-GSM consist of four subsystems: MS, BSS, NSS and OSS.
-Also the functional entities in each of the subsystems are described.
-The geographical areas of network, radio link aspects and GSM functions are presented.
+In architecture of GSM network, we presented an overview of the GSM system, which consists of four subsystems-MSS, BSS, NSS, and OSS.
+We also described functional entities in each of the subsystems and presented interfaces and protocols used between different functional entities of the GSM system.

-Coverage analysis should produce information about the geographical area and expected need of capacity.
-The types of data collected are: cost, capacity, coverage, and grade of services, available frequencies and speech quality index and system growth capability.
+The cell planning process starts with traffic and coverage analysis.
+The analysis should produce information about the geographical area and the expected need of capacity.
+The types of data collected are: Cost, capacity, coverage, grade of service, available frequencies, speech quality index and system growth capability.

 Radio measurements are performed in order to verify the coverage and interference predictions.
-Visiting the real environment to determine whether it is suitable site location when planning a cellular network is necessary.
+The sites where the radio equipment will be placed are visited.
+This is a critical step because it is necessary to assess the real environment to determine whether it is a suitable site location when planning a cellular network.

-Once we have optimized and can trust the predictions generated by the planning tool, the dimensioning of the BSC and MSC is performed.
-Then, the final cell plan is produced.
+Once we have optimized and can trust the predictions generated by the planning tool, the dimensioning of the RBS equipment, BSC, and MSC is performed.
+The final cell plan is then produced.
+As the name implies, this plan is later used during system installation.
+In addition, a document called Cell Design Data (CDD) is filled out containing all cell parameters for each cell.

-The system needs constant retuning, because the traffic and the numbers of subscribers increase continuously.
-Eventually the system reaches a point where it must be expanded so that it can manage the increasing load and new traffic.
-At this point, cell planning process starts again.
+The system needs constant retuning because the traffic and number of subscribers increases continuously.
+Eventually, the system reaches a point where it must be expanded so that it can manage the increasing load and new traffic.
+At this point, a traffic and coverage analysis is performed and the cell planning process cycle begins again.